gdbooks/3DCollisions/Chapter4/line_test_triangle.md

 You can [Download](../Samples/3DModels.rar) the samples for this chapter to see if your result looks like the unit test.

 A trianlge and a few lines are rendered.
 Any line intersecting the triangle is green.
-All rays not intersecting the triangle are red.
-Green dots are rendered at the points of intersection.
+All lines not intersecting the triangle are red.
+Magenta dots are rendered at the points of intersection.
 The constructor of this unit test will spit out errors if it finds any

 ![UNIT](unit_triangle_line_intersection.PNG)